Afghanistan: Geography

 Despite having numerous rivers and reservoirs, large parts of the country are dry.
-The endorheic Sistan Basin is one of the driest regions in the world.
-The Amu Darya rises at the north of the Hindu Kush, while the nearby Hari Rud flows west towards Herat, and the Arghandab River from the central region southwards.
+The endorheic Sistan Basin is one of the world's driest regions.
+The Amu Darya rises in the north of the Hindu Kush, while the nearby Hari River flows west towards Herat, and the Arghandab River flows from the central region southwards.
 To the south and west of the Hindu Kush flow a number of streams that are tributaries of the Indus River, such as the Helmand River.
-The Kabul River flows in an easterly direction to the Indus ending at the Indian Ocean.
+The Kabul River flows in an easterly direction to the Indus, ending at the Indian Ocean.
 Afghanistan receives heavy snow during the winter in the Hindu Kush and Pamir Mountains, and the melting snow in the spring season enters the rivers, lakes, and streams.
 However, two-thirds of the country's water flows into the neighboring countries of Iran, Pakistan, and Turkmenistan.
 As reported in 2010, the state needs more than US$2 billion to rehabilitate its irrigation systems so that the water is properly managed.

-In Afghanistan, forest cover is around 2% of the total land area, equivalent to 1,208,440 hectares (ha) of forest in 2020, which was unchanged from 1990.
-Of the naturally regenerating forest, 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
+In Afghanistan, forest cover accounts for approximately 2% of the total land area, equivalent to 1,208,440 hectares (ha) of forest in 2020, which remained unchanged since 1990.
+Of the naturally regenerating forest, 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity), and around 0% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.

-The northeastern Hindu Kush mountain range, in and around the Badakhshan Province of Afghanistan, is in a geologically active area where earthquakes may occur almost every year.
+The northeastern Hindu Kush mountain range, located in and around the Badakhshan Province of Afghanistan, is situated in a geologically active area where earthquakes occur almost every year.
 They can be deadly and destructive, causing landslides in some parts or avalanches during the winter.
 In June 2022, a destructive 5.9 earthquake struck near the border with Pakistan, killing at least 1,150 people and sparking fears of a major humanitarian crisis.
 On 7 October 2023, a 6.3 magnitude earthquake struck northwest of Herat, killing over 1,400 people.